xiangwanmath/xiangwanmath.github.io/research/student_research.md

   - Miguel Diaz: Summer 2023
   - Elizabeth Joseph: Summer 2023

+They have presented their work in various places, including
+- [URES](https://www.luc.edu/celts/symposium/) (annually held by Loyola, often in early-mid April)
+- [CAURS](https://www.caurs.com/) (annually, often in early-mid April)
+- Joint Math Meetings (annually, often in early January; largest gathering of mathematicians in the United States, and the largest annual meeting of mathematicians in the world)

 ### External Opportunities

 Several of my past students have successfully obtained Summer REUs.
 Here are a few places as examples: